 - Avoiding additional trouble (especially related to drugs and / or alcohol)

-Juveniles & Alcohol Related Charges
+Consequences of Alcohol Related Charges for Children

 Again, it may be tempting to dismiss, but the consequences that come with underage drinking can be life altering, especially in cases where operating a motor vehicle was involved.